Rebase-BR/warb/README.md

 We suggest heading to the `examples/` directory, where you'll find documentation files with plenty of usage examples, organized by **Resources** (**Resources** are the types of messages you can send via WhatsApp using Warb).

+You can also check the [`docs`](docs/index.md) for a more structured overview of the available resources and their usage.

 ### Webhook Support

 You might want to take action in response to messages users send.
 For example: